istio/istio.io/content/docs/setup/kubernetes/multicluster-install/index.md

 $ istioctl kube-inject --injectConfigMapName istio-sidecar-injector --meshConfigMapName istio -f ${ORIGINAL_SVC_MANIFEST} | kubectl apply -f -
 {{< /text >}}

-## Accessing Services from different clusters
+## Accessing services from different clusters

-To access a service, the client first needs to resolve the service DNS name to an IP address.
-Once the name is resolved, Istio will handle routing to service endpoints in any cluster.
+Kubernetes resolves DNS on a cluster basis.
+Because DNS resolution is tied to the cluster, you must define the service object in every cluster where a client runs, regardless of the location of the service's endpoints.
-Kubernetes DNS resolution is scoped to the cluster, so you should ensure services objects are defined in every cluster where a client may be running, regardless of the location of their endpoints.
-The simplest approach is to duplicate (e.g., using `kubectl`) the service object to every cluster.
-This will ensure that the service name can be resolved in that cluster.
-Note that since service objects are namespace scoped, cluster should also define the required namespaces in all clusters.
+To ensure this is the case, duplicate the service object to every cluster using `kubectl`.
+Duplication ensures Kubernetes can resolve the service name in any cluster.
+Since the service objects are defined in a namespace, you must define the namespace if it doesn't exist, and include it in the service definitions in all clusters.

 ## Deployment considerations